TPD Claim Traps

 1300 679 222

-Insurers also often try to trick or trap claimants into mixing up dates.
-For instance, they may claim you were injured or became ill after you stopped working, therefore your claim is rejected because your injury or ill health wasn’t the reason for stopping work.
-They also try to reject claims by saying you accepted redundancy rather than claimed TPD; that you didn’t seek medical treatment when you stopped working, or that your condition was not yet diagnosed.
+Insurers often try to trick or trap claimants by scrutinising dates.
+For instance, the insurer might claim you were injured or became ill after you stopped working, arguing your claim is invalid because your injury or ill health wasn’t the reason for stopping work.
+They might contest your claim if you accepted a redundancy before lodging your TPD claim, suggesting the redundancy, not the disability, was the reason for work cessation.
+They also try to reject claims if you didn’t seek timely medical treatment when you stopped working, or if your condition was not yet diagnosed at that specific point.

 Superannuation funds have varying conditions within their policies.
-Allow us to review them before making a claim.
+It’s crucial to understand these, or you can allow us to review them before making a claim.
+Seeking TPD claims advice can be invaluable here.

 Sometimes superannuation funds or medico-legal insurance doctors and your treating doctor may have different opinions about whether or not you can work again.
 The doctors employed by the superannuation fund or insurer often argue that a claimant can work, and treating doctors say the opposite.